Bath-Impact-Lab/LibraFetch/README.md

 # LibraFetch

-Document Downloader for Library Catalogues, LibraFetch is a specialized web scraping tool to automatically acquire documents from a multitude of library catalogues, archives, and digital repositories.
-This purpose-built solution simplifies the process of retrieving academic papers, research reports, historical documents, and various PDF files from library systems, streamlining research and data collection.
+LibraFetch is a specialised web scraping tool to automatically acquire documents from a multitude of library catalogues, archives, and digital repositories.
+This purpose-built solution simplifies the process of retrieving academic papers, research reports, historical documents, and various types of files such as images from library systems, streamlining research and data collection.

 ## Features